kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 ## Advantages of symbolic links
-* Can refer to a files that don't exist yet
+* Can refer to files that don't exist yet
 * Unlike hard links, can refer to directories as well as regular files
 * Can refer to files (and directories) that exist outside of the current file system